April 27, 2011

 1059 W Addison

-plus what the interior looked like in the early 20th century
+plus what the interior looked once look like

 unknown date on the photo